 GES12 integrates research across the Earth’s spheres: the lithosphere, hydrosphere, atmosphere and biosphere and focuses on the dynamic interaction between all these Earth systems.
 These strong connections are reflected in the eight themes described below – each of them encompassing research at the forefront of Earth system science.

 Interactions between the planet’s solid surface and its interior, the biosphere, the atmosphere and the cryosphere determine conditions for abiotic dynamics and life on Earth, and have continuously changed throughout times on various space and timescales.
-Changes range from continental drifts, solar irradiance variability, concomitant ice accumulation and sea level modulations, periods of enhanced volcanism, all the way to anthropogenic global change, in particular with respect to present and future climate.
-This session invites contributions on these variable interactions, including their impact on the whole planet in general and on terrestrial life in particular.
+Changes range from continental drifts, solar irradiance variability, and concomitant ice accumulation and sea level modulations, periods of enhanced volcanism, all the way to anthropogenic global change, in particular with respect to present and future climate.
+This session features contributions on these variable interactions, including their impact on the whole planet in general and on terrestrial life in particular.

-Microbial metabolic activity involves millions of interactions between the environment and microbes, shaping the geochemistry of the earth surface.
+Microbial metabolic activity involves millions of interactions between the environment and microbes, shaping the geochemistry of the Earth’s surface.
 Over the last decades, biogeochemical research has led to an advanced understanding of the microbial players, pathways, and interlinks between various element cycles, with multiple discoveries of new types of microbes and metabolisms of evolutionary significance.
 This session focuses on the application of geochemical, isotopic and molecular tools that allow new insights into novel biogeochemical pathways in “redox-transitional” environments, the organisms that perform them, as well as their eco-physiology, today and in the past.